EanNewton/Awesome-Keebs/README.md

 ---

-A collection of awesome keyboards and things.
+A collection of awesome keyboards and things.[^origin]

-Forked from https://github.com/BenRoe/awesome-mechanical-keyboard to include more boards and projects, including some open sourced and some closed source / retail products at my random, personal choosing.

 ---